koladev32/drf-simple-apikey/README.md

 ]
 ```

-And you will also need to have a setting called `FERNET_KEY`.
-You can generate a fernet key using the `python manage.py generate_fernet_key` command.
+3- Add the `FERNET_KEY` setting in your `SIMPLE_API_KEY` configuration dictionary.
+You can easily generate a fernet key using the `python manage.py generate_fernet_key` command.
+Keep in mind that the fernet key plays a huge role in the api key authentication system.

 ```python
 SIMPLE_API_KEY = {